Globally, there’s a distinction between food loss and waste.

 A significant opportunity exists for food manufacturers and retailers to take a leading position on food loss waste.
 By leading by example, and talking to suppliers, buyers and consumers about tactics to reduce waste, as well as the impact small changes can have, businesses can become trusted voices in this space.

-From a consumer messaging perspective, highlighting the financial savings to be gained by only buying food that’s going to be eaten, or options to increase the shelf life of some foods, is a strong complement to reducing the environmental impact.
+Highlighting the financial savings to be gained by only buying food that’s going to be eaten, or options to increase the shelf life of some foods, is a strong messaging position for consumers.

-And, while many businesses donate unused food to food rescue services today, donating food to those in need can still be built into business plans – deliberately giving those services the choice of the food they want to receive when they are able to receive it.
+And, while many businesses donate unused food to food rescue services today, donating food to those in need can still be built into business plans, purposefully giving those services the choice of the food they want to receive when they are able to receive it.

 Tackling food loss and waste is a big prospect, with enormous nuance and complexity – and one that needs to be tackled intelligently and deliberately.

-New processes, measurements and evaluation frameworks are needed to help organizations achieve food waste reduction.
+New processes, measurements and evaluation frameworks are needed to create a management system that’s focused on reducing, repurposing, and redirecting food loss and waste.

-For businesses that get it right; however, the potential impact on the bottom line, the environment and society, is enormous.
+Because, for those that do, the potential impact on the bottom line, the environment and society, is enormous.